Seafarer Mortgages Explained

 A seafarer mortgage is a type of property finance designed to meet the specific needs and requirements of people who work in this profession.
 UK seafarer mortgages differ only slightly from standard residential mortgages.
 They fit in between an expat and a domestic mortgage.

 In 2012, seafarers’ unions negotiated a unique tax provision with HMRC.
-This allows seafarers to claim a complete exemption on their foreign earnings; HMRC’s Seafarers Earnings Deduction (SED).
+This allows seafarers to claim a complete exemption on their foreign earnings, HMRC’s Seafarers Earnings Deduction (SED).

 Who Classifies as a Seafarer?

 A seafarer is anyone who works on a ‘seagoing ship’.
-This would include:

 A seagoing ship is any vessel: